-Note: For each nursing course with an accompanying clinical course a grade of "C" or above is required in the theory course with a pass in the associated clinical course in order to progress.
+Note: For each nursing course with an accompanying clinical course a grade of "C" or above is required in the theory course with a minimum grade of C in the associated clinical course in order to progress.
 If this does not occur, both the theory and the clinical course must be retaken together.

 NU 456 - NCLEX Tools and Measurement